IWPR-PNNL/flow-downstream/docs/setup.md

 layout: default
 title: Setup
 parent: User Guide
-nav_order: 1
+nav_order: 3
 ---

 # Setup

-## Configuration File

-The **flow** package uses a YAML configuration file that can be customized to provide a path to input data, a path to save output data (if desired), and a path to a json file containing geospatial data to visualize output for the regions included in the input data if desired. flow comes preset with a configuration file containing paths to the US 2015 County Level sample dataset contained within the data folder of the package, an path to deposit data into the output folder, and a path to a json file for US Counties contained within the data folder.

-  `input_data:
-    path: <path to input file>

-    output_data:
-    path: <path to output folder>

-    geospatial_data:
-    path: <path to geospatial json file>
+The **flow** package requies a pandas DataFrame with input data to run the calculations.
+This DataFrame can be read in using the flow.read_input_data() function which takes a file path and reads the data in as a pandas DataFrame.
+The flow package comes with a sample input data file with input flow values for all US counties for the year 2015 and can be found in the sample_data folder in the GitHub repository.

+Though the flow package has data to run the calculations for US counties, data for other regions, sectors, and units can be provided and run through the model.
+For more information on how to structure the input data and required formatting, see the 'Generalizability' page.